heptarch/heptarch.github.io/drafts/demon.md

 </font>
 </div>

-So, it wasn't dead rats in the Holborn despatch tube again.
+Not, the Duke supposes, a large dead rat in the Holborn despatch tube again.
-It must be---as Ellen had initially hoped---an opaque body, floating "away" from Chancery House in a direction that no lawyer, however advanced his legal sophistry, could point to.
+It must be---as Ellen had hoped---an opaque body, floating "away" from Chancery House in a direction that no lawyer, however advanced his legal sophistry, could point to.
-The Duke chuckles again, and throws the envelope in the fire.

 <p align="center">
   ⁂